Art & Politics

 The gullibility of the BBC in seeking out and broadcasting this interview clearly reveals another widespread problem.
 Like countless media organisations the BBC receives hundreds, if not thousands, of press releases from businesses every day.
 However, even supposedly 'professional' and 'trustworthy' public broadcasters like the BBC (it is a publicly funded service, not a profit-seeking private business) routinely accept and broadcast Press Releases from businesses and corporations uncritically, as if they are facts or 'truth'.

-that even the BBC is so imbued with neoliberal values and assumptions that it simply swallowed whole the 'Dow' Press Release it received, then asked for the interview with the 'Dow PR man', and then let him speak at length.
+In this case the BBC obviously did no prior fact-checking, there was no journalistic good practice.
+The truth is that even the BBC is so imbued with neoliberal values and assumptions that it simply swallowed whole the 'Dow' Press Release it received, then asked for the interview with the 'Dow PR man', and then let him speak at length.

 In this case, luckily, the BBC's ingrained failures enabled the 'Yes Men' to expose the gross irresponsibility of the Dow corporation to a global audience.